 Today’s political climate is seemingly more polarizing than ever.
 In addition to the uncertainty involved in American affairs, both domestically and abroad, the U.S. has another battle on its hands: a fight against literacy.
 According to the National Coalition for Literacy, nationwide, roughly 36 million adults lack basic literacy skills.

+Participants self-reported their stress levels before entering the gallery and then spent 35 minutes exploring the space in any way they wanted.
+Upon exiting, they expressed being less stressed.
+Furthermore, they also had lower concentrations of cortisol, commonly known as the stress hormone.
 In recent weeks, in order to shine light on the importance of literacy and education, writers, authors, and artists have come together in solidarity.

 According to the Boston Globe, an international group of writers even planned tongue-in-cheek pre-inauguration events designed to both promote literacy and poke fun at the new president.
 These counter-inauguration/anti-illiteracy events were held in about 50 cities around the world.